Home Extension: where do I start?

 - Getting quotes

 As with any service it’s always a good idea to shop around.
 We’d always recommend getting at least three quotes from three different contractors for the work.
 You’ll usually need to ask at least five firms to get three quotes.
+Find out how to invite contractors to tender for the work

 - Setting a budget